 All networked systems are vulnerable to various kinds of attacks.
 As with any computer network, Digital Asset Networks contain certain flaws.
-For example, all proof-of-work Digital Asset Networks are vulnerable to a "51% attack" where, if a mining pool were to gain control of more than 50% of the hash rate for the applicable digital asset, a malicious actor would be able to gain full control of the network and the ability to manipulate such digital asset's blockchain.
-Any future attacks on the digital assets held by the Fund could negatively impact the perceptions of the Digital Asset Networks, the value of the fund components, and the value of the Shares.
+For example, each Digital Asset Network of the Fund Components is vulnerable to a "51% attack" where, if a validator or group of validators acting in concert were to gain control of more than 50% of the validation power for the applicable digital asset, a malicious actor would be able to gain full control of the network and the ability to manipulate such digital asset's blockchain.
+Any future attacks on the Digital Asset Networks underlying the digital assets held by the Fund could negatively impact the perceptions of the Digital Asset Networks, the value of the fund components, and the value of the Shares.

 In addition, many Digital Asset Networks have been subjected to a number of denial of service attacks, which has led to temporary delays in block creation and in the transfer of digital assets.
-Any similar attacks on the Digital Asset Network of a Fund Component that impacts the ability to transfer such Fund Component could have a material adverse effect on the price of such Fund Component and the value of the Shares.
+Any similar attacks on a Digital Asset Network underlying a Fund Component that impacts the ability to transfer such Fund Component could have a material adverse effect on the price of such Fund Component and the value of the Shares.